ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 # Profile Requirements # {#profile-req}

-This section lists how this application profile of ACE addresses the requirements defined in Appendix A of {{I-D.ietf-ace-key-groupcomm}}.
+This section lists how this application profile of ACE addresses the requirements defined in {{Section A of RFC9594}}.

 ## Mandatory-to-Address Requirements